ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 ## Dynamic websites

-We use webdriver from selenium to extract the elements.
+We use webdriver from selenium to find the elements and extract the corresponding data.
+However, since some data in the plot is on the canvas cannot be extract, we use the screenshot.

 ## State specifications
 | Country        | Date record start           | Notes and link  |